 States Seize on Improvement of Asset Forfeiture Laws

 As 2019 progresses, many states continue their efforts to change their asset forfeiture laws.
 Asset forfeiture is the permanent taking of private property by government agencies at the local, state, and federal levels.
 Civil asset forfeiture abuses in states throughout the country are well documented.
-There are several instances where individuals have seen their property seized by the state or federal government, despite never being never charged with a crime.
+There are several instances where individuals have seen their property seized by the state or federal government, despite never being charged with a crime.
 In addition, it is very difficult for individuals to get their seized property back from the government.
-Frequently, it is costlier to try to get the seized property back, as hiring an attorney is often prohibitively expensive.
-Furthermore, in many instances, the burden is on the individual whose property was seized to prove the property’s “innocence.”
+Frequently, the cost of getting the property back is greater than the value of the property, as hiring an attorney is often prohibitively expensive.
+Furthermore, in many instances the burden is on the individual whose property was seized to prove the property’s “innocence.”

 Replacing Civil Asset Forfeiture With Criminal Forfeiture

 Many states have considered legislation that would abolish civil forfeiture in favor of criminal forfeiture, meaning someone would have to be convicted of a crime before the government permanently takes their property.
 In a criminal proceeding, the burden the government must meet to convict someone of a crime is “beyond a reasonable doubt.”
 However, in a civil asset forfeiture proceeding, the burden in many instances is merely a “preponderance of the evidence,” a substantially lower burden than “beyond a reasonable doubt.”
 In addition, “preponderance of the evidence” is even lower than the burden of “clear and convincing evidence.”
 As seen by these different standards, it is fairly easy for the government to meet a “preponderance of the evidence” standard when compared to the higher “beyond a reasonable doubt” standard.